Poly-$\mathbb{Z}$ group actions on Kirchberg algebras II

 \begin{theorem}[Deformation Theorem] Let $G$ be a poly-$\Z$ group, and let $\alpha$ and $\beta$ be outer $G$-actions on a unital Kirchberg algebra $A$.
 Assume that there exists a continuous map $\Phi:EG\rightarrow \Aut(\sA)_0$ satisfying $\Phi(g\cdot x)=\sbeta_g\circ \Phi(x)\circ{\salpha_g}^{-1}$ for any $x\in EG$ and $g\in G$.
 Then there exist a $\mu\otimes \alpha$-cocycle $\{c_g\}_{g\in G}$ in $U(\cO_\infty\otimes A)$, a continuous path $\{\gamma_t\}_{t\in I}$ in $\Aut(\cO_\infty\otimes A)$, and a continuous map $\tilde{\Phi}:EG\times [0,1]\rightarrow \Aut(\cO_\infty\otimes \sA)_0$ satisfying \begin{itemize} \item $\gamma_0=\id$ and $\gamma_1\circ (\mu_g\otimes \beta_g)\circ \gamma_1^{-1} =\Ad c_g\circ (\mu_g\otimes\alpha_g)$ for any $g\in G$, \item for any $x\in EG$, $t\in [0,1]$, and $g\in G$,

 \item $\tPhi(x,0)=\id \otimes \Phi(x)$ and $\tPhi(x,1)=\Ad W$ for any $x\in EG$, where

-and $\{e_{g,h}\}_{g,h\in G}$ is the canonical system of matrix units in $\K(\ell^2(G))$. \end{itemize} \end{theorem}
+and $\{E_{g,h}\}_{g,h\in G}$ is the canonical system of matrix units in $\K(\ell^2(G))$. \end{itemize} \end{theorem}

 Injectivity of $\cB$ in Theorem \ref{main theorem s} follows from Theorem \ref{main theorem u}, which in turn follows from Theorem \ref{deformation} (see Section 2).
-Interestingly enough, the surjectivity of $\cB$ also follows from Theorem \ref{deformation} together with a somewhat formal argument (see Section 5).
 We believe that Theorem \ref{deformation} applied to the case $\beta_g=\alpha_g$ will also play an important role in the future for understanding topological properties of the gauge group of $\cP_{\salpha}$.